The SCIENCE

 The Weight Set Point/Set Range Theory

-The body naturally tends to maintain a stable weight within a limited range, even without us consciously controlling it.
-This weight range, also known as the body’s set point, is not within our conscious control.
-This set point is what the body decides is the safest for its survival, and it will resist deviations away from this through various mechanisms, including hormone signaling and brain chemistry.
+When the body functions optimally, it tends to maintain a stable weight within a limited range.
+It does this via internal biological systems and without conscious control from the individual.
+This set point (or narrow range) is what the body deems to be safest for its survival, and it will resist deviations away from this using mechanisms including hormone signalling and brain chemistry.

-Things that can affect the set point include our genes, changes in our genes in response to our environment, certain illnesses, stress, some pharmaceuticals or medicines and bariatric surgery.
+Many things can affect the set point including certain illnesses, stress, certain pharmaceuticals or medicines and bariatric surgery.

 Dr Andrew JENKINSON: The Weight set point